jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - I had it pulled in once when I just ran against `drivers/scsi/lpfc/`
   - I cannot for the life of me get this ignored

-- v2 cocci problems:
-  - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.
-    - Similar with struct fields.
-  - Local variables are being changed inside other functions just because they have the same name.
-That makes no sense.
-    - I could just accept this and fix them in the fixup commit
-  - Not catching some uses of `E.var`, like in `gpio-virtuser.c`

 - Manual stuff:
   - Revert include/linux/fs.h changes (maybe we can exclude this file in the cocci script)
   - arch/s390 iterates through some array of debugfs dentries <https://github.com/jdreaver/linux/blob/05dbaf8dd8bf537d4b4eb3115ab42a5fb40ff1f5/arch/s390/kernel/debug.c#L671>